If there’s one goal all businesses have in common, it’s to get more clients and customers.

 However, most service businesses are still built with good old-fashioned relationship building.
 We want to work with people we know, like, and trust.
 This is why word of mouth from your current clients to your prospects is so valuable; your business is essentially “borrowing” the social capital your clients have with their friends.
 And while paid digital marketing can certainly grow your audience, building rapport requires time.
 To state the patently obvious, it’s hard to build relationships via paid advertisements.

 To be clear, you can use social media to build relationships.
 Organic interactions on social media are a great way to engage with your clients and prospects.
 One way to do this is by posting valuable content that helps your clients and prospects achieve their goals.
 There’s also something to be said for using social media to show you’re a normal human and have a life outside your business.
-Additionally, be intentional about following your clients —and prospects, if possible— and engage
+Additionally, be intentional about following your clients —and prospects, if possible— and engage on their posts.
+Remember, another way of looking at “relationship building” is simply being a friend in a human way without expectation.
+Yes, you may do business down the line.
+But if the sole goal of your interactions is hustling business, people will know and rightfully be grossed out.

 Outside of the digital landscape, it’s also incredibly valuable to find opportunities for in-person facetime.
 This is why conferences are so important for building relationships for those in the B2B space.
-And of
+And of course if you have a local business, getting out in your community matters.
+Even online-only B2C businesses can coordinate meet-ups and find time to connect with their clients and prospects in person.

 - Commit to regularly posting valuable, human content AND take the time to engage with your people.